wallarm/product-documentation/docs/2.16/waf-installation/cloud-platforms/azure/docker-container.md

 3. Open the Wallarm Console → **Events** section in the [EU Cloud](https://my.wallarm.com/search) or [US Cloud](https://us1.my.wallarm.com/search) and ensure attacks are displayed in the list.
     ![!Attacks in UI](../../../images/admin-guides/test-attacks.png)

-Details on errors occurred during the container deployment are displayed on the **Containers** → **Logs** tab of the resource details on the Azure portal.
+Details on errors that occurred during the container deployment are displayed on the **Containers** → **Logs** tab of the resource details on the Azure portal.
 If the resource is unavailable, please ensure required WAF node parameters with correct values are passed to the container.